Pierre Marc Gaston de Lévis, Duke of Lévis: Marriage and children

+Quotations

 He is credited with the quotation "Boredom is an illness for which work is the remedy".
 The quotation often attributed to Voltaire, "Judge a man by his questions rather than by his answers" is a version of one maxim by Lévis: "Il est encore plus facile de juger de l'esprit d'un homme par ses questions que par ses réponses."
 (It is easier to judge the mind of a man by his questions rather than his answers) from Maximes et réflexions sur différents sujets de morale et de politique (Paris, 1808): Maxim xviii.
 His 1808 book is also the source of the expression "noblesse oblige" (nobility obliges; privilege entails responsibility).

+In 1816 he was elected to seat 6 of the Académie Française.